benweint/noted/README.md

-This is a dummy application to demonstrate an apparent concurrency issue with ActiveSupport::Notifications.
+This is a dummy application to demonstrate an apparent concurrency issue with ActiveSupport::Notifications, described [here](https://github.com/jruby/activerecord-jdbc-adapter/issues/407).

 To get up and running and reproduce the issue: